osher/e2e-helper/README.md

 3. supports termination signals as:
    - kill (SIGINT / SIGTERM)
    - PCI message
-4. allows you to run your tests against an already running server - i.e - skip the server launch/kill and log-file management by providing env variable SUT (i.e acronym of System Under Test)
+4. allows you to run your tests against an already running server - i.e - skip the server launch/kill and log-file management by providing env variable SUT (acronym of System Under Test)
-   When provided - the SUT is expected to be the base URL against which tests should be run.
+   When provided - the SUT may be the base URL against which tests should be run.
-   . supports a coverage mode (currently with istanbul)
 5. allows running in code-coverage mode via `istanbul` by providing env variable COVER as truthful value
 6. wide set of configurable options to customize `title`, `log-path`, `cwd`, `args`, and more.
 7. facilitation wrappers for mocha tdd/bdd UI and [mocha-ui-exports][1]